 - VOHRA Wound Physicians

-Achieving certification in a particular area of expertise is a worthwhile and noble pursuit, with tangible benefits for patients, employers and self.
-However, before embarking on a program of study and certification program, it is worth taking the time to research the available options.
-The wound care certification course should be rigorous, commensurate with the learners’ level of education and academic degree and prepare the individual for an accredited certification.
-The benefits of such a program and certification would ensure that the individuals credential met industry standards, and carried the prestige of a formal accredited certification.
+Achieving certification in a particular area of expertise is a worthwhile and noble pursuit, with tangible benefits for patients, employers, and the professionals themselves.
+However, before embarking on a certification program, it is worth taking the time to research the available options.
+The wound care certification course should be rigorous and commensurate with the learner’s level of education and academic degree, and it should prepare the individual for accredited certification.
+The benefits of such a program and certification would ensure that the individual’s credentials meet industry standards and carry the prestige of a formal accredited certification.

 For detailed information about accredited wound certification, download our white-paper

 “Wound Care Certification; The Importance of Formal Accredited Certification in Wound Care”

 - Duffy, J. & Carlson, T. (2011).
 Understanding wound care center certifications.
 Today’s Wound Clinic, 5(5).